-There are many single-lane bridges on the Icelandic Ring Road, and they can be challenging to drive if you’re unfamiliar.
+Single-lane bridges are common on the Ring Road, and they can be tricky to navigate if you’re not used to them.

-The rule is that the closer vehicle has the right-of-way.
-You should slow down and assess the situation before crossing.
+The rule is, the closer vehicle has the right of way, so take your time and be patient before crossing.

 Driving in the winter

-For driving in Iceland in the winter, you should have experience driving in snow and ice.
+Winter driving in Iceland can be difficult, especially if you don’t have much experience driving in snow and ice.